Welcome to ModernRetire

 Toggle Has Spouse to unlock spouse fields.
 You can model separate retirement dates, account balances, Social Security claims, and survival scenarios.

 Income and spending are the two levers that determine how long your money lasts.
-The app models both your working years and retirement in detail.
+Profile β Income holds salary, growth, inflation, and post-retirement cash flow; Profile β Expenses holds your retirement spending target and debt.

 - Annual incomeYour current gross salary or W-2 wages.
 Used to compute contributions, employer match, and accumulation-phase taxes.